cyschneck/centerline-width/README.md

 ## Preprocessing
 ### Generating KML files from Google Earth Pro
-We will be mapping the riverbank, which we define here as the high-contrast boundary between active/recently-active flow and the surronding landscape.
-We will be mapping the right and left bank seperately.
+We will be mapping the riverbank, which we define here as the high-contrast boundary between active/recently-active flow and the surrounding landscape.
+We will be mapping the right and left bank separately.

 Step 1.)
 Map the left bank using the path tool.
 You can zoom into the river using the scroll-wheel.
 Flatten the mapping projection by pressing 'u'.
 Leave the pop-up window open while you are mapping.
 You can erase the last point placed in a path by left clicking.
 To erase a different point on the path, select the point with a right-click and then erase with a left-click and then select the last point to continue mapping downstream.
 To move a point, select it with a right-click.
 The selected point is highlighted blue, other points in the current path are highlighted red.
 The mapped distance downstream is shown in the measurements tab in the path tool pop-up window.
 When done mapping the left bank, close the pop-up window for the path.
 ![image](https://github.com/cyschneck/centerline-width/assets/24469269/c117305b-b233-4f93-bedc-a7ae843fd62d)